DanielAdelodun/Calamari/README.md

 -------

-`SS_updater.py`, when run at the command-line, updates the spreadsheet the ask/bid and market prices.
+`SS_updater.py`, when run at the command-line, updates the spreadsheet ask/bid and market prices.

 -------